gavinyork/zephyr3d/doc/markdown/scene.batchdrawable.md

 ## BatchDrawable interface

-interface for any objects that support instancing
+Interface for drawables that support hardware instancing.

+Instanced drawables supply instance-specific uniforms, offsets, and strides to allow a single draw call to render many instances efficiently.

 **Signature:**